guptaanu412/example-course-specs/README.md

 but you should always include a couple of answers to the first.

 1. *What problem(s) will student learn how to solve?*
-   Examples include "how to draw plots using `ggplot2`", "how to run a random forest model", or "how to forecast the demand for a product".
+   E.g., "how to draw plots using `ggplot2`" or "how to forecast product demand".

 2. *What concepts and techniques will students learn?*
-   Examples include "combining plot elements using `+`", "the split-train-model-predict modeling workflow", or "rolling back Git commits".
+   E.g., "the split-train-model-predict workflow" or "rolling back Git commits".

 3. *What technologies, packages, or functions will students use?*
-   Examples include "`ggplot2` for drawing plots", "`experiment` for experimental design (with either `pwr` or `PwrGSD` for sample size calculations)", or "TBD: something for map-reduce computations".
-   (It's OK at this stage to have placeholders.)
+   E.g., "`ggplot2` for drawing plots".

 4. *What terms or jargon will you define?*
-   Examples include "boosting versus bagging", "block/factorial/sequential designs", or "forecasting versus prediction".
+   E.g., "boosting versus bagging" or "block/factor/sequential designs".

 5. *What analogies will you use to explain concepts?*
-   Examples include "ggplots are like Lego for graphics" or "seasonality and trends are like revolution and evolution".
+   E.g., "ggplots are like Lego for graphics".
    (See [Gelman & Nolan][teaching-statistics] for more ideas here.)

 6. *What heuristics will help students understand things?*
-   Examples include "draw a simple plot then add elements one by one", "split the dataset into 70% training, 30% testing", or "don't use Holt-Winters if your demand spikes on holidays".
+   E.g., "draw a simple plot then add elements one by one" or "don't use Holt-Winters if your demand spikes on holidays".

 7. *What mistakes or misconceptions do you expect?*
-   Examples include "changing colors works differently if the color argument is inside an aesthetic or not", "overfitting models to the data", and "floating point numbers behave like real numbers".
+   E.g., "changing colors works differently if the color argument is inside an aesthetic or not" or "overfitting models to the data".

 8. *What datasets will you use?*
-   Examples include "anything but the diamonds and mtcars datasets", "something from the [UCI Archive][uci-archive]", or "TBD: WHO infectious disease data".
+   E.g., "anything but the diamonds and mtcars datasets" or "something from the [UCI Archive][uci-archive]".

 You may not need to answer every question for every course, and you will often have questions or issues we haven't suggested,